-Last summer, 13-year-old Mathew was well-known as a baseball prodigy in the Little League community.
+Last year, 13-year-old Mathew was well-known as a baseball prodigy in the Little League community.
 A versatile player, the talented teen hit more than 70 home runs last year alone.
 The road that led him to Blythedale is heart-breaking, but his tenacity and courage in the face of adversity has led to an extraordinary recovery.

 Mathew suffered life-threatening injuries when a quick-moving fire swept through his family's home on New Year's Day.
 While attempting to save his younger brother's life, Mathew sustained inhalation injuries and third-degree burns to more than 65% of his body.
 Following six weeks of intensive care, hyperbaric oxygen therapy, and multiple skin graft surgeries at the Burn Center at NYP Hospital/Weill Cornell Medical Center, Mathew's condition had stabilized enough for him to be transported to Blythedale for comprehensive burn and wound care